-The Intra Semester Assessment (ISA) Monitoring Committee conducts the continuous internal evaluation by adhering strictly to the Goa University Ordinances and ensures that the maximum number of students appear for ISA.
-The Committee notifies the schedule of ISA at the beginning of every semester.
-Two ISAs are held in one semester.
-One of the mode of ISA is a written test.
+The Intra Semester Assessment (ISA) Monitoring Committee conducts the continuous internal evaluation by adhering strictly to the Goa University Ordinances and ensures that there are no defaulters in ISA and all are eligible to answer Semester End Examination (SEE).
 The test mode of ISA is centralized and a common time-table is prepared.
-Faculty are given liberty to conduct the other ISAs in different modes such as field study, case study, paper presentations, field projects etc. Here, the faculty get an opportunity to use innovative teaching-learning methods such as experiential learning, participative learning, flipped classrooms, etc. The defaulters in ISA are notified of the same, and a date is scheduled for conduct of repeat ISA, failing which they are debarred from answering their Semester End Examination (SEE) as per the Goa University Ordinance.
+The Committee notifies the schedule of ISA examination at the beginning of every semester.
+The defaulters in ISA examinations are notified of the same, and a date is scheduled for conduct of repeat ISA, failing which they are debarred from answering their SEE as per the Goa University Ordinance.
+Faculty are given liberty to conduct the other ISAs in different modes.
+Here, the faculty get an opportunity to use innovative teaching methods such as field study, case study, paper presentations, project based, experiential, participative, flipped classrooms, etc.